 Best of 2016: Active Management Fights Back

 What were the most popular articles from CFA Institute Financial Analysts Journal in 2016?
-How about the most popular summaries of research from the dozens of top journals reviewed by CFA Digest in 2016?
+How about the most popular summaries of research from the dozens of top journals reviewed by CFA Institute Journal Review in 2016?

 The most popular Journal article, and the clear winner this year, is John Bogle’s evaluation of “The Index Mutual Fund: 40 years of Growth, Change, and Challenge.”
 Bogle traces the evolution and drivers behind the spectacular growth of passive mutual funds, notably their small all-in costs and portfolio turnover, low transaction costs and high tax efficiency.

 But active management is fighting back.
 First, Jeremy Siegel, a professor at the Wharton School, argues that recent low forecasts of future equity returns using the CAPE ratio may be overly pessimistic due to changes in the computation of GAAP earnings used in the Shiller CAPE model.
 Next, a survey of nearly 400 CFOs explores the definition and drivers of earnings quality, with an emphasis on the prevalence and detection of earnings misrepresentation.
 Given that a remarkable 20% of companies intentionally distort earnings, understanding these findings could give active managers an edge.